 - Safe driving practices including driving the speed limit, steering techniques, and a roadside stop

-When you pass your G2 driving test, you’ll have fewer driving restrictions.
-With a G2 licence you can drive anywhere, day or night, alone or with passengers on any road or highway in Ontario.
+When you pass your G1 exit driving test and get your G2, you’ll have fewer driving conditions you need to follow.
+With a G2 licence, you can drive anywhere, day or night, alone or with passengers on any road or highway in Ontario.
 However, there are still conditions that must be honoured.
 You must only drive when:

 - Your blood alcohol level is zero